Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

 \subsubsection{Log-Simplex Parametrization}

-We define the link function with respect to the natural parametrization of a categorical distribution, where the seed parameters are interpreted as the logarithm of unnormalized probabilities.
-Therefore, the link function is defined as the Softmax function
+We define the link function with respect to the natural parametrization of a categorical distribution, where the seed parameters are interpreted as unnormalized log probabilities.
+Therefore, the ENorm as the link function

 where $\theta$ is the seed parameter vector and the subscript denotes the index of the vector components.
-Writing down the Jacobian of (\ref{eq:linklogsimplex})
+Having the Jacobian of (\ref{eq:linklogsimplex})

-we can observe that the Jacobian only depends on $\pi$ and does not depend on the denominator in (\ref{eq:linklogsimplex}) and the link function is invariant to translation of $\theta$ along the vector $(1,1,\ldots,1)$.
+we can observe that the Jacobian only depends on $q$ and does not depend on the denominator in (\ref{eq:linklogsimplex}).
+Therefore, the link function is invariant to translation of $\theta$ along the vector $(1,1,\ldots,1)$.
 Log-Simplex parameterization completely removes the effect of the additional degree of freedom. \smallbreak \textbf{Initialization:} We initialize each factor of the filters by sampling from a Dirichlet distribution with parameters equal to $1$.
 Therefore, the distribution's components are generated uniformly on some simplex.
-We speculate that the initialization of the model should follow maximizing the mixing entropy or Shannon-Jensen Divergence (JSD) of the filters in a given layer $\lbrace \pi ^{(v)}\rbrace_{v=1}^V$, defined as $\Delta H$
+We speculate that the initialization of the model should follow maximizing the mixing entropy or Shannon-Jensen Divergence (JSD) of the filters in a given layer $\lbrace q ^h\rbrace_{h=1}^{|H|}$, defined as $\Delta \mathcal{H}$

-where $V$ is the total number of filters, $\pi^{(v)}$ is the $v$-th filter and $p_v$ is the corresponding mixture proportion.
-There is a parallel between orthogonal initialization of filters in conventional CNNs and maximizing $\Delta H$ in M-KLD networks.
-In the extreme case where filters are degenerate distributions on unique states and the filters cover all possible states, $\Delta H$ is at the global maximum and the M-KLD operation is invertible.
+where $|H|$ is the total number of filters, $q^h$ is the $h$-th filter and $P_H(h)$ is the corresponding bias probability.
+There is a parallel between orthogonal initialization of filters in conventional CNNs and maximizing $\Delta \mathcal{H}$ in Konv networks.
+In the extreme case where filters are degenerate distributions on unique states and the filters cover all possible states, $\Delta \mathcal{H}$ is at the global maximum and the Konv operation is invertible.
 Similarly, orthogonal initialization of conventional CNNs is motivated by having invertible transformations to help with the information flow through the layers.
 Since it is hard to obtain a global maximizer for JSD, we minimize the entropy of individual filters (second term in (\ref{eq:mixingentropydef}) by scaling the log-probabilities with a factor $\gamma > 1$.
 We set $\gamma=\log(\#\textrm{filters})$ as a rule of thumb.
 Finally, the Bias seed components are initialized with zeros, indicating equal proportion of mixture components.